spacetelescope/jwst/docs/jwst/associations/level2_asn_technical.rst

 Logical Structure
 -----------------

-Independent of the actual format, all stage 2 associations have the following structure.
-Again, the structure is defined and enforced by the stage 2 schema
+All stage 2 associations have the following structure.
+The structure is defined and enforced by the stage 2 schema

-  * Top level, or meta, key/values
+  * :ref:`Informational Meta Keywords<asn-level2-meta-keywords>`
-  * List of products, each consisting of
+  * List of :ref:`products<asn-level2-products>`, each consisting of

-    * Output product name template
+    * Output product name
-    * List of exposure members, each consisting of
+    * List of :ref:`exposure members<asn-level2-members>`, each consisting of

       * filename of the input exposure
       * Type of exposure